ilastik/ilastik.github.io/documentation/carving/carving.md

 * Bright lines
 * Dark lines
 * Step edges: if the boundaries in the image appear as a transition from a bright to a dark region.
-* Original image: if the loaded image is already a boundary map, where bright pixels correspond to an image boundary.
+* Bright lines (smoothed image): if the loaded image is already a boundary map, where bright pixels correspond to an image boundary.
-* Inverted Original image: if the loaded image is already a boundary map, where dark pixels correspond to an image boundary.
+* Dark lines (smoothed image): if the loaded image is already a boundary map, where dark pixels correspond to an image boundary.

 In the example image above, a good boundary choice would clearly be **dark lines**.